awwx/meteor-browser-store/README.md

 Meteor.BrowserStore has the same API as Meteor's Session, but is persistent (stored locally in the browser using
-[Web Storage](http://www.w3.org/TR/webstorage/), also known as "Local Storage") and is reactively shared across browser windows on the same device.
+[Web Storage](http://www.w3.org/TR/webstorage/), also known as "Local Storage") and is reactively shared across browser windows in the same browser.

-This means that if you are watching a BrwoserStore variable in one browser tab
+This means that if you are watching a BrowserStore variable in one browser tab

     Template.mytemplate.foo = function () {
-      return Meteor.BrwoserStore.get('foo');
+      return Meteor.BrowserStore.get('foo');
     };

 and set it in another tab open to the same application